openshift/jenkins/README.md

 |  `jenkins-*-rhel7:latest`   | 3.6 `oc` binary \*\*     |

-**Notice: the `latest` tag for the RHEL7 images will point to 3.6 indefinitely in order to support users on older clusters with older slave configurations that point to the "latest" tag.
+**Notice: The `latest` tag for the RHEL7 images will point to 3.6 indefinitely in order to support users on older clusters with older slave configurations that point to the "latest" tag.
 This way, they will have an older `oc` client which should be able to communicate with both 3.6 and newer versions of OpenShift API Servers.
 As the support policy is less stringent for the CentOS7 image, the `latest` tag there will make the more obvious correlation to the latest built version of OpenShift (which can include pre-GA versions).

+**Notice: The Jenkins "Global Tool Configuration" panel is the most convenient avenue for bringing in different version of `oc` into Jenkins.
+The binary archives for the different releases of `oc` are available at https://github.com/openshift/origin/releases.

 **Notice:  There is an additional consideration with the pod configurations for the Kubernetes Plugin; earlier versions of this image did not specify the "pull always" policy for the default agents/slaves configured.
 As a result, users may have older/different images on